Zegert/pdf-viewer/README.md

 3. Create a CSS-file from the Sass-file
 4. Enjoy!

+If you made some changes or improved please create a pullrequest.

 By security concerns: contact at zegert dot nl
 For other issues: use the issues environment.